My experience on a Work the World program in Kathmandu, Nepal was nothing short of outstanding.

 The hospital I spent my placement in handled cases completely differently compared to Australian practices.

-Doctors put almost every labouring woman on a drug that stimulated contractions, even if they were already contracting well naturally.
+Doctors put almost every labouring woman on a drug that helps contractions.
 There was no analgesia whatsoever.
 There was no patient consent, and local staff offered no explanation to patients before, during, or after procedures.